 1. Network Reconnaissance

-Network Reconnaissance means researching and gathering useful information about the application and it’s network system before any real attacks are planned.
-And we try to collect as much information about the target application as we can.
-To achieve this, many different publicly available sources are used for collecting relevant information – search engines, social networks, WHOIS databases or the Domain Name System (DNS).
-And both technical and non-technical information is gathered about the target application.
-Technical information may include IP-ranges, insight of the internal network infrastructure and even secure passwords and nontechnical information can also prove to be interesting in the context of a pentest, like social structures and location information of the application.
+Network Reconnaissance means researching and gathering useful information about the application and its network system before any actual attacks are planned.
+We try to collect as much information about the target application as we can.
+To achieve this, a variety of publicly available sources are used for collecting relevant information – search engines, social networks, WHOIS databases or the Domain Name System (DNS), both technical and non technical.
+Technical information may include IP-ranges, insight of the internal network infrastructure, and even secure passwords.
+Non technical information can also prove to be insightful in the context of a pentest, like social structures and location information of the application.

-When technical and non technical information are used in combination, they can often prove to be very helpful and the systems of the company are completely safe during this phase.
+When technical and non technical information are used in combination they can often prove to be very useful, and the systems of the company are completely safe during this phase.

 2. Vulnerability Identification

 After gathering all the technical and non technical information about an application, we identify the most vulnerable parts of the target system and figure out where to launch an attack.

 What Is a Vulnerability?

 A vulnerability in a system is basically an unintended API that has not been documented in the system.
 Once an unintended API is found, attackers can use it to command the software to act in a way that it’s not intended to.
 With vulnerabilities, ethical hackers are typically attempting to solve a puzzle about what they can get away with before they launch an actual attack.

 We use a vulnerability scanner that automatically parses through the APIs to identify which ones may be exposing the system to danger.
 And the more information the scanner has, the more accurate its performance will be.
 Once our team receives the results of any such vulnerabilities, our penetration testers use penetration testing as a means to see where the weaknesses are, so the problem can be fixed and to steer clear of future mistakes.